dancomanlive/dagger-fastapi-llm-demo/README.md

        parser.add_argument("--output", default="output.json")
        # ...
    ```
-4. Update the Dagger pipeline in `rag_app.py` to include your new module
+4. Update the pipeline in `rag_pipeline_direct.py` to include your new module

-No need to build and push custom Docker images - the pipeline uses standard Python images and mounts your code directly.

 ### Continuous Integration